-(1) Animals that have bitten a human shall be quarantined pursuant to New Mexico state law, local municipal or county ordinances.
+(1) Animals that have bitten a human shall be guarantined pursuant to New Mexico State Law, local municipal or county ordinances.

-(2) A veterinarian may be consulted.
+A veterinarian should be consulted.
+(2)

-(3) Animals under quarantine for observation of rabies symptoms after a bite incident shall be physically separated from all other animals and shall never be housed with animals under treatment for a communicable disease.
+Animals under quarantine for observation of rabies symptoms after a bite incident shall (3) be physically separated from all other animals and shall never be housed with animals under treatment for a communicable disease.

-(4) Quarantine areas may have a separate ventilation system and may only be accessible to shelter personnel or owners accompanied by shelter personnel.
+Quarantine areas may have a separate ventilation system and should only be accessible to (4) shelter personnel or owners accompanied by shelter personnel.

-(5) Animals diagnosed and/or under treatment for a communicable disease may be isolated from healthy animals to minimize spread of disease.
-If isolation is impossible or inadequate to control the spread of pathogens, the shelter shall weigh consequences of exposure to general population and the alternatives of euthanasia or transfer to an appropriate separate facility.
+Animals diagnosed and/or under treatment for a communicable disease should be isolated (5)

+from healthy animals to minimize spread of disease.
+Areas may have a separate ventilation system.
+If isolation is impossible or inadequate to control the spread of pathogens, shelter shall weigh consequences of exposure to general population and the alternative, euthanasia.
+D.